Alexamzi/CS468-Final/README.md

 # CS468-Final

+MAIN BRANCH
+Pulling from this branch will provide the same functionality as pulling from the JavaDoc branch.
+There were no changes to the code.

 Iterator Design Pattern.
 Implementation of a design pattern exampled by Derek Banas.

 The initial commit "base code" is code created and provided by Derek Banas